- Verkställande organisation

-SKB (Stockholms Kooperativa Bostadsförening) is a housing co-operative that builds, manages and rents residential properties to its members.
-The co-operative is owned by its residents and queuing members, and is open to all.
+SKB is a housing co-operative that builds, manages and rents residential properties to its members.
+The co-operative is owned by its residents and queuing members.

 Today, we manage over 8,000 apartments in Stockholm and five of its adjacent municipalities.
 This makes us the largest player in the privately rented market in Stockholm.

 Because of its size and form of tenure, SKB is a unique organisation that offers variety in the housing market.
-We are located in one of Europe’s fastest-growing metropolitan regions and our aim is to build 1,300 new apartments over the next five years.
+We are located in one of Europe’s fastest-growing metropolitan regions and our aim is to have started the construction of over 1,450 apartments by the end of 2026.
 We want to continue providing more people with the possibility to live in the Stockholm region.
 We do this through high quality housing and management, and our standpoint is that we will always manage what we own.